codefresh-io/docs.codefresh.io/_docs/workflows/sharing-file-system.md

 ---

 When working on CI/CD pipelines, sharing file system between steps is a common use case.
-For users coming from Codefresh Classic or similar systems, the ability to share a file system between different steps is a basic, native feature.
+If you are working with Codefresh pipelines or similar systems, the ability to share a file system between different steps is a basic, native feature.
 Sharing a file system in the world of Argo Workflows, natively executed as they are on K8s pods, requires a change in mindset.
 Because K8s pods can run on different nodes, you cannot share for instance, a local volume between Docker containers running on the same pod.

 Argo Workflows provides different ways to share a file system between steps.
 We have outlined the different approaches, and the suggested best approach by use case.